tensorflow/tfjs-tsne/README.md

 const tsneOpt = tsne.tsne(data);

 // Compute a T-SNE embedding, returns a promise.
-// Runs for 1000 iterations be default. tsneOpt.compute().then(() => {
+// Runs for 1000 iterations by default. tsneOpt.compute().then(() => {
   // tsne.coordinate returns a *tensor* with x, y coordinates of
   // the embedded data.